nomorewzx/PingTi-Arm/docs/Assembe_tutorial.md

 ![connect wires](../media/elbow_assemble_connect_wire.jpg)

-**Putting servos into slots and attache elbow link** Put the `ID4` and `ID5` into servo slots like image below.
-Also attach the elbow link to servo horns using 8 M3x6 machine screws
+**Putting servos into slots and attache elbow link** Put the `ID4` and `ID5` into servo slots like image below and secure the servos using four M2x5 screws.
+Also attach the elbow link to servo horns using 8 M3x6 machine screws.

 ![putting servo and attach links](../media/elbow_assemble_putting_servo_slot_and_attach_link.jpg)